Google Authorship is officially….. DEAD as we know it.

-In a (totally not surprising) move, Google is dumping the authorship photo from organic desktop and mobile listings and now will not be showing profile pictures as part of search engine snippets.
-UPDATE – Google Authorship pictures were completely removed from the search results in the UK at 12:00 AM Saturday 28 June.
+In a (totally not surprising) move, Google dumped authorship photo from organic desktop and mobile listings and from now on will not be showing profile pictures as part of search engine snippets.

 The cynical amongst us might think that having big eye-catching photos in what’s meant to be dull, drab ORGANIC search results was never going to last.
 The most cynical would probably imagine that all the eye catching fancy stuff will eventually find it’s way…. over to the sponsored listings of search results.

 Shame though – it was nice to see your pic on Google.

 ‘Authorship will still be important to Google as it tightens it’s grip on web publishers, but a big obvious incentive of actually having authorship (for the uninitiated) seems to have gone completely.

 SEOs expect Authorship in some shape or form to be impactful in Google ranking (it is already used in In-depth Articles from what we’ve been told) and so the recommendation still is to configure Google Authorship and feed the Google beast to ensure you get whatever benefit there is, while there’s a benefit.